z3z1ma/streamlit-elements-fluence/README.md

 * You need to import 'extras' for 'InnerHTML' and 'JSCallback for JavaScript callbacks

-* To use DatGridPro you need a license key this is set in `st.session_state.mui_license`
+* To use DatGridPro you need a license key.
+This is set in `st.session_state.mui_license`

 * `mui.DataGridPro` is used   in the same way as `mui.DataGrid`

 * You can use JSCallback to define, for example, a value formatter.
-This example changes the lastName value to upper case before display.
+This formatter changes the lastName value to upper case before display.

 * You can also use JSCallback to define a click handler (or anything else) on an element such as Typography.
-JSCallback is only really useful if you neeed to return a value deom the callback.
+JSCallback is only really useful if you neeed to return a value from the callback.
 Otherwise it woudl be smipler to write the callback in Python.

 * `InnerHTML` can be used to display anything, do anything given a lump of HTML containing embedded JavaScript.
 This is not clean but can be useful for integrating legacy or 3rd party code.